kimmobrunfeldt/drydoc/readme.md

 - Jinja2 http://jinja.pocoo.org/docs/
 - PyYAML http://pyyaml.org/wiki/PyYAML

-If Jinja2 or PyYAML is not provided, documents are parsed with code in *parsers.py*.
+If Jinja2 or PyYAML is not provided, documents are parsed with parsers in *parsers.py*.
 They are just for an example how to add custom engines.

 Usage